karlscholz/archdotfiles/README.md

 if you want you can also change the timeout from 60 seconds to sth else, find the line `set timeout=60` and edit.

-save, exit and reboot, if you bricked grub, boot from arch iso, find main linux partition
+save, exit and reboot, `if you bricked grub` (which you'll definitely do at least once), don't panic and boot from arch iso boot stick.

+find main linux partition

     fdisk -l